 “The perfection of peace does not depend on the removal of all causes for dispute or strife; nor even on the avoidance of force in the settlement of differences.
 It depends on ways of keeping quarrels on the conversational level, and on a monopoly of the legitimate force needed to execute decisions.”
 Mortimer J. Adler, How to Think about War and Peace, Simon and Schuster, New York, 1944, p 121.

 We have as much to fear from one world government as we would from a Mayor’s Office: benign or corrupt as the case may be.
-In other words, we have nothing to fear that Learner vigilance could not handle in the long run.
-Just as human conscience has promoted the best legislation and social philosophy written so far, it could promote justice, freedom and plenty for everyone under a global regime that excluded from power those who disrespected them.
+In other words, we have nothing to fear that Learner vigilance could not handle in the long run and in the majority of cases.
+Just as human conscience has promoted the best legislation and social philosophy written so far, it could promote justice, freedom and plenty for everyone under a global regime that excluded from power those who disrespected these things.

 The Bible and history reveal a basic contradiction.
 Let’s call it the paradox of the Tower of Babel.
 God intervened in the government of mankind in Genesis 11: 1-9.